 Image: Former Darlington Railway Station, showing platform and Heritage Trail.

-The opening of the Eastern Railway in 1884 was the opportunity for increased settlement in the area around Darlington Vineyard and lots were surveyed and auctioned.
+The opening of the Eastern Railway in 1884 provided the opportunity for increased settlement in the area around Darlington vineyard where lots were surveyed and auctioned.
 Orchards and dairies became the main primary industries to be established in the area.
 By the end of 1890, all of the best quality land had been purchased.
-The area was popular with politicians and businessmen, due to the presence of the railway and they constructed holiday homes in the district.
-Among the new landholders were three politicians who later become Premiers of Western Australia.
+The area was popular with politicians and businessmen, due to the presence of the railway, and they constructed holiday homes in the district.
+Among the new landholders were three politicians who later became premiers of Western Australia.